A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 One feature I love about Pingdom is the breakdown of your website resources.
 You can see how each element or resource contributes to page speed and site performance.

-Pingdom shows each script’s total size, HTTP request, response time, and more.
+Pingdom displays each script’s total size, HTTP request, response time, and additional details.

 To use any of these tools to measure or improve your site speed, just enter your website or specific page URL in the respective tool, and they will generate a report within seconds.